How to Make the Best Pumpkin Pie

 Slice of pumpkin pie with whipped cream and leaf shaped dough garnish.

-Last year, I bought a silicone pie shield and have found it invaluable when making pie crusts.
+Rather than the foil, I bought a silicone pie shield and have found it invaluable when making pie crusts.
 When you're crust is brown, you simply wrap it around the edge of your pie, attach it together and continue baking.
-The crust turns out perfectly every time!
+The crust turns out perfectly golden every time!

 Pumpkin pie for fall